Starry-lord/cbc-mac.rb/README.md

 # cbc-mac.rb

-Exploiting the signature of non fixed size messages with CBC-MAC
+1. Exploiting the signature of non fixed size messages with CBC-MAC

+2. Exploiting an app using CBC-MACwith control over IV